-Upon completion of this offering, based on our shares outstanding as of June 30, 2018 and after giving effect to the conversion of all outstanding shares of our redeemable convertible preferred stock, conversion of our convertible notes (assuming conversion of \$12.5 million principal amount and accrued interest of our 2017 convertible notes as of June 30, 2018 at a conversion price of \$5.00 per share and the conversion of \$33.8 million principal amount and accrued interest of our 2018 convertible notes as of June 30, 2018 at an assumed conversion price of \$11.20 per share-the actual conversion price will be equal to 80% of the initial public offering price of our common stock in this offering) and the issuance of 500,000 shares of common stock issuable upon the exercise of warrants outstanding as of June 30, 2018, a portion of which are expected to be exercised immediately following the closing of this offering, 35,365,855 shares of our common stock will be outstanding, or 36,715,855 shares of common stock if the underwriters exercise their option to purchase additional shares in full.
+Upon completion of this offering, based on our shares outstanding as of June 30, 2018 and after giving effect to the conversion of all outstanding shares of our redeemable convertible preferred stock and conversion of our convertible notes (assuming conversion of \$12.5 million principal amount and accrued interest of our 2017 convertible notes as of June 30, 2018 at a conversion price of \$5.00 per share and the conversion of \$33.8 million principal amount and accrued interest of our 2018 convertible notes as of June 30, 2018 at an assumed conversion price of \$ per share-the actual conversion price will be equal to 80% of the initial public offering price of our common stock in this offering), shares of our common stock will be outstanding, or shares of common stock if the underwriters exercise their option to purchase additional shares in full.
 All of the shares of common stock expected to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act unless held by our "affiliates," as that term is defined in Rule 144 under the Securities may be sold in the public market only if their offer and sale is registered under the Securities Act or if the offer and sale of those securities qualify for an exemption from registration, including exemptions provided by Rules 144 and 701 under the Securities Act, which are summarized below.